Minnesota Credit Card Surcharge Laws – Updated For 2025

 Surcharging is a hot topic in all 50 states.
 In recent years, we’ve seen a significant increase in businesses adding surcharge fees to credit card transactions—particularly in the restaurant, food, and beverage space.

-While most states allow credit card surcharges, Minnesota is one of the latest states to ban surcharging after previously allowing it.
-This new law goes into effect just five months after California’s new surcharge ban gets implemented, and I’m anticipating other states to follow suit.
+While most states allow credit card surcharges, Minnesota is one of the latest states to change the way surcharges can be applied after previously allowing it.
+This new law went into effect just five months after California’s new surcharge ban gets implemented, and I’m anticipating other states to follow suit.

-That said, this is far from a death sentence for your business—and there are other ways you can reduce your credit card processing fees.
+Fortunately for merchatns, there are other ways you can reduce your credit card processing fees.

 Most businesses don’t realize that credit card processing rates are negotiable.
 That’s right—you can negotiate directly with your existing processor for a rate reduction without having to switch providers or change any of your operations.